-With over 1000 movies available on Disney+ in the United Kingdom, I’ve put together a list of the top 100 movies available on Disney+, which includes a selection of different content available, mixing together Disney+ Originals, classic movies, new additions and much more
+With almost 2000 movies available on Disney+ in the United Kingdom, I’ve put together a list of the top 100 movies available on Disney+, which includes a selection of different content available, mixing together Disney+ Originals, classic movies, new additions and much more

-Here are the “What’s On Disney Plus” Top 100 movies on Disney+ in the United Kingdom and Ireland:
+Here is the “What’s On Disney Plus” Top 100 movies on Disney+ in the United Kingdom and Ireland:

 Note – Some titles might not be available in your region